cea-hpc/modules/doc/source/module.rst

  When color mode is set to ``auto``, output is colored only if the standard error output channel is attached to a terminal.

- Colored output enablement is defined in the following order of preference:
- :option:`--color` command line switch, then :envvar:`MODULES_COLOR`
- environment variable, then :envvar:`NO_COLOR`, :envvar:`CLICOLOR` and
- :envvar:`CLICOLOR_FORCE` environment variables, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_COLOR` overrides default configuration and the :envvar:`NO_COLOR` and :envvar:`CLICOLOR`/:envvar:`CLICOLOR_FORCE` variables.
- :option:`--color` command line switch overrides every other ways to enable or disable this mode.
+ This environment variable value supersedes the default value set in the :mconfig:`color` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--color` command line switch overrides this environment variable.

  :envvar:`NO_COLOR`, :envvar:`CLICOLOR` and :envvar:`CLICOLOR_FORCE`
  environment variables are also honored to define color mode.
 The ``never``